Piece of Mind: Cover versions

 In 2010, Maiden uniteD, featuring lead singer Damian Wilson, released an all-acoustic reinterpretation of the album entitled Mind the Acoustic Pieces.

 Two songs were covered for the 2008 tribute album Maiden Heaven: A Tribute to Iron Maiden: "The Trooper" by Coheed and Cambria and "To Tame a Land" by Dream Theater.
 The latter was also included in the special edition of Dream Theater's 2009 album Black Clouds & Silver Linings.

 "The Trooper" has been covered by Finnish doom/death metal band Sentenced on their 1994 EP The Trooper, the American heavy metal band Iced Earth on the "tour edition" of their 2011 album, Dystopia, the death metal band Vital Remains on the 1998 tribute album A Call to Irons, Christian metal band Stryper on the album The Covering in 2011, and Swedish lounge act Hellsongs on their 2008 album, Hymns in the Key of 666.
 In 2024, Mongolian folk metal band The Hu released a Mongolian language version of "The Trooper" on their EP of the same name.

-"Where Eagles Dare" has been covered by Fozzy on their second album, Happenstance, in 2002.
-Fozzy have also covered "The Prisoner" (from The Number of the Beast) on their debut, Fozzy.
-The song was also covered by Faroese viking metal band Týr on their 2013 album Valkyrja, and Deliverance on their 2013 album Hear What I Say!.
+"Where Eagles Dare" has been covered by Fozzy on their 2002 album Happenstance, by Týr on their 2013 album Valkyrja, and by Deliverance on their 2013 album Hear What I Say!.